cc26x0-cc13x0: TI cc26x0 and cc13x0 platforms

 Platform code under

 Platform-specific examples under

 While reading the guide below, you may have to use a different platform name depending on the version of Contiki-NG that you are using.
-The name

 This guide’s aim is to help you start using Contiki for TI’s CC13x0/CC26x0.
 The platform supports multiple boards: